knqyf263/go-plugin/README.md

 The plugin system auto-generates Go SDK for plugins from [Protocol Buffers][protobuf] files.
 While it is powered by Wasm, plugin authors/users don't have to be aware of the Wasm specification since the raw Wasm APIs are capsulated by the SDK.

+It uses the same definition as gRPC, but `go-plugin` communicates with plugins in memory, not over RPC.

 It is inspired by [hashicorp/go-plugin][hashicorp-go-plugin].

 ## Features